A few years ago I was running bee hives on my farm.

 My youngest daughter was now approaching apoplexy.

 I said: “I’ll get rid of it, don’t worry!
-Then there will be no more!”
+There will be no more!”

 Turns out, about 10 huge huntsman spiders crawled out into the open that day, up the back of seats, up the sides of doors, and even on the ceiling, one by one, a few kilometres apart, as we drove.